Mises Institute: Political and economic views

-The Mises Institute describes itself as libertarian, and as promoting Austrian economics.
-Accordingly, in 2003, Chip Berlet of the SPLC described the institute as "a major center promoting libertarian political theory and the Austrian School of free market economics".
+The Mises Institute describes itself as libertarian, and as promoting the Austrian School of economics.
+In 2003, Chip Berlet of the SPLC described it as "a major center promoting libertarian political theory and the Austrian School of free market economics", while also assessing that it favors a "Darwinian view of society in which elites are seen as natural and any intervention by the government on behalf of social justice is destructive".

-In particular, the Mises Institute favors the methodology of Misesian praxeology ("the logic of human action"), which holds that economic science is deductive rather than empirical.
+The Mises Institute favors the methodology of Misesian praxeology ("the logic of human action"), which holds that economic science is deductive rather than empirical.
 Developed by Ludwig von Mises, following the Methodenstreit opined by Carl Menger, it opposes the mathematical modeling and hypothesis-testing used to justify knowledge in neoclassical economics.
 Misesian economics is a form of heterodox economics.
 It is distinct from that of other Austrian economists, including Hayek and those associated with George Mason University.

-Potentially extremist views

-In the early 90s, Austrian economist Steven Horwitz called the Mises Institute "a fascist fist in a libertarian glove."

-In 2000, a report by the Southern Poverty Law Center (SPLC) categorized the Mises Institute as Neo-Confederate, "devoted to a radical libertarian view of government and economics."

-In 2003, an article by Chip Berlet of the SPLC noted Rothbard's disgust with child labor laws, and wrote that other Institute scholars held anti-immigrant views.

-In 2014, when a New York Times reporter requested a tour of the institute, Rockwell asked him to leave, saying the reporter was "part of the regime".

-In 2022, fundraising emails sent by the Mises Institute reportedly told followers that "elections aren't working anymore", arguing that the system is irreformable, captured by "parasites such as the Deep State, the political class, and the Federal Reserve", and claiming that "the Founding Fathers would demand revolution."

-Relationship with electoral campaigns
+Although the Mises Institute is sometimes described as a think tank, it does not use that term to describe itself, as its stated goals do not include political advocacy or public policy analysis.

+Influence on campaigns and government

-The allegedly paleolibertarian and right-wing cultural views of some of the Mises Institute's leading figures, on topics such as race and immigration, have been influential in the presidential campaigns of Donald Trump and Ron Paul, as well as the candidacy of Joshua Smith for chair of the Libertarian Party.
+The paleolibertarian economic and cultural views of some of the Mises Institute's leading figures have been influential in the presidential campaigns of Ron Paul, the presidential campaign of Rand Paul, the presidential campaigns of Donald Trump, and the candidacy of Joshua Smith for chair of the Libertarian Party.

-In the late 1980s and early 1990s, Rockwell and Rothbard embraced racial and class resentments to build a coalition with populist paleoconservatives.
-This rhetoric appeared at the time in newsletters for Ron Paul that Rockwell was later identified as writing, including statements against black people and gay people that later became controversies in Paul's congressional and presidential campaigns.
-Separately, Rothbard's writing opposed "multiculturalists" and "the entire panoply of feminism, egalitarianism."
+A 2014 New York Times piece described the Mises Institute as part of Rand Paul's intellectual inheritance.

-Candice Jackson, who served as acting head of the U.S. Department of Education Office for Civil Rights during the Trump Administration, was previously a summer fellow at the Mises Institute.
+Candice Jackson, who served as acting head of the U.S. Department of Education Office for Civil Rights during the Trump Administration, was previously a summer fellow at the Mises Institute and had collaborated on articles for Rockwell's website.